-The above table is based on 24,701,420 shares outstanding as of December 31, 2011 and excludes:
+The above table is based on 24,741,520 shares outstanding as of March 31, 2012 and excludes:

-- 40,100 shares of common stock issued subsequent to December 31, 2011 upon the cashless exercise of certain outstanding stock options; - 2,263,888 shares of our common stock subject to outstanding options under our 2006 Stock Incentive Plan having a weighted average exercise price of \$1.19 per share; - 1,459,220 shares of our common stock subject to outstanding options outside of our 2006 Stock Incentive Plan having a weighted average exercise price of \$0.69 per share; - · 239,270 shares of our common stock that have been reserved for issuance in connection with our 2006 Stock Incentive Plan; and - 1,523,370 shares of our common stock that have been reserved for issuance upon exercise of outstanding warrants at an exercise price of \$1.30 per share.
+- 2,263,888 shares of our common stock subject to outstanding options under our 2006 Stock Incentive Plan having a weighted average exercise price of \$1.19 per share; - 1,459,220 shares of our common stock subject to outstanding options outside of our 2006 Stock Incentive Plan having a weighted average exercise price of \$0.69 per share; - 239,270 shares of our common stock that have been reserved for issuance in connection with our 2006 Stock Incentive Plan; and - 1,523,370 shares of our common stock that have been reserved for issuance upon exercise of outstanding warrants at an exercise price of \$1.30 per share.

-To the extent that any outstanding options or warrants are exercised, new options are issued under our 2006 Stock Incentive Plan, or we otherwise issue additional shares of common stock in the future, at a price less than the public offering price, there will be further dilution to new investors.
+To the extent that any currently outstanding options or warrants are exercised, new options are issued under our 2006 Stock Incentive Plan, the warrants offered hereby are exercised, or we otherwise issue additional shares of common stock in the future, at a price less than the public offering price, there will be further dilution to new investors.